 With the exception of my loyal followers (hello!) the majority of people who read this blog come from googling specific questions.
 As the Google searches often remain fundamentally the same with some variation in how the question is asked, here are the answers to the most frequently asked questions.

 Robin Hood is something of a curse word in the fantaesque household.
 Many moons ago my boyfriend-now husband decided to write his thesis on the changing media interpretations of the English folk hero and so began his quest to watch every film and TV version of Robin Hood there has ever been.
-Which happened to include every single sodding episode of Robin of Sherwood.
-If you have never heard the introductory tune, here it is.
-Now imagine this, multiple times a day, every day for three months.
-Welcome to my nightmare.
+Which happened to… Read More Robin Hood on Film

 The Golden Age of Piracy was an entirely male dominated affair for a number of reasons.
 On the most practical level women generally lacked the physical strength to endure the brutal back breaking labour men participated in, daily, while at sea.
-While Gibbs of Pirates of the Caribbean might declare that having a woman aboard a ship would bring bad luck in reality their presence would simply encourage jealousy and fighting among the crew, not to mention the personal danger posed to the women themselves from sexually frustrated sailors.
+While Gibbs of Pirates of the Caribbean might declare that having a woman aboard… Read More Pirate Women in the Caribbean

 I love The Tudors, I probably shouldn’t, but I really do.
 The history is so ridiculous and mashed together and I wonder why at various times they make up stuff when the actual history is far more interesting and dramatic, but the acting is good and the costumes are stunning.
-It would take far, far too long to take apart every instance of artistic licence in this highly dramatised series, but here are some examples of the outright fictionalised aspects.
+It would take far, far… Read More The Tudors, Artistic Licence and Outright Fictions